Experimental Facilities

 • An Amplitude Tangor laser, operating at up to 100 W and 0.5 mJ energy with 500 fs pulses.
 This system can be scaled in repetition rate up to 40 MHz.

-• A Pharos system from Light Conversion producing 200 fs and up to 0.2 mJ of energy, along with 4th and 5th harmonic conversion.
+• A Light Conversion PHAROS producing 200 fs and up to 0.2 mJ of energy, along with 4th and 5th harmonic conversion.

 Our experimental philosophy tends towards building our own devices and systems rather than buying commercial products.
 Some examples of instrumentation we have built include:

-• State of the art FROG and XFROG devices, including SHG, SFG and SD devices covering the UV to infrared, and a ptychographic PG-FROG capable of simultaneous measurement from the deep UV (200 nm) to infrared (the broadest spectral bandwidth ever achieved)
+• State-of-the-art FROG and XFROG devices, including SHG, SFG and SD devices covering the UV to infrared, a ptychographic PG-FROG capable of simultaneous measurement from the deep UV (200 nm) to infrared (the broadest spectral bandwidth ever achieved), and in-vacuum TG FROG devices capable of measuring sub-2-femtosecond deep ultraviolet pulses.

-• High pressure gas cells and hollow fibre setups which can work up to 150 atmospheres, or at high-vacuum
+• High pressure gas cells and hollow fibre setups which can work from high vacuum up to 200 bar pressure.

 • Active laser beam stabilization system

-• Pump-probe delay lines for two colour experiments, along with high energy SHG and THG setups
+• Pump-probe delay lines for two-colour spectroscopy experiments, along with high energy SHG and THG setups